-Written for Kion by Kelsey Hess, CTNC

 Fasting Considerations for Healthy Pre-Menopausal Females

-If you're a pre-menopausal female, your body is still producing reproductive hormones during your monthly menstrual cycle.
+If you're a pre-menopausal female, your body is still making reproductive hormones during your monthly menstrual cycle.
 These are the same hormones mentioned in Part 1 that seem to be extremely sensitive to external stressors.

 Because of these sensitive hormones, pre-menopausal women are going to need to be a lot more careful with fasting, and pay extra attention to how their body is responding.